 Make it visual

 Retaining information is more manageable when presented in a visual format.
 You can use emojis, and infographics, and even ordered lists!
 Videos that last less than a minute, like video Stories (especially on Facebook), are a perfect example of this social media tip as well.
 As for the social media caption tip, if you’re using a visual aid like a photo on social media, make sure that the caption and visual aid agree with each other.
 You may also be interested in boosting your SEO with images.

 How could we forget the hashtags?
 These helpful little things make searching for specific posts more straightforward than ever!
 To keep everything neat-looking, avoid putting hashtags at the start or in the middle of your caption.
 You can even space them away from the caption.

 While having words in your caption is fine and dandy, you can spice it up with a couple of emojis here and there!
 Like the Egyptian culture of old, emojis can express a variety of meanings.
 Create social media captions like an Egyptian!

 Try to think not as a content maker but instead as someone consuming social media content.
 Once you’re in the mindset, think about how you’re receiving the message that your brand puts out.
 You can even ask someone on your team—your marketing team, or maybe outside of it—for help.
 Who better to give you direction on captions than everyday people who know what’s happening on their feeds?
 You could also consider bringing in employees aligned with your target demographic.
 They can give you a perspective that’s in tune with how your audience thinks.

 Keep your ear to the ground

 The main thing about being in a conversation is that you have to contribute something to the group.
-According to this tip — for social media in general, not just captions — if you post anything that doesn’t suit the conversation or atmosphere, it’ll fail.
+According to this social media tip, if you post anything that doesn’t suit the conversation or atmosphere, it’ll fail.